nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Step 4: Run the Application
 To launch the application:
-1. In the terminal, type the following command and press Enter:
+1. After step 3, type the following command and press Enter:
     ```
     java -jar addressbook.jar
     ```